celery/celery/sources/reference/celery.conf.txt

     Total number of results to store before results are evicted from the result cache.

-.. data:: BROKER_CONNECTION_RETRY

-    Automatically try to re-establish the connection to the AMQP broker if it's lost.

-.. data:: BROKER_CONNECTION_MAX_RETRIES

-    Maximum number of retries before we give up re-establishing a connection to the broker.

-    If this is set to ``0`` or ``None``, we will retry forever.

-    Default is ``100`` retries.

 .. data:: TASK_SERIALIZER

     A string identifying the default serialization